shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you gain the ability to infuse an item with a spell.

 You may spend 1 hour or more infusing an item you’re holding with a spell from your bonded schools.
 The spell costs double the amount of spell points it normally would.
 Make an ability check in your spellcasting ability.
 The DC equals the spell’s casted level times 2, plus 10, minus the number of hours you spend infusing it.
-You may spend extra spell points to decrease this DC by 1 per extra spell point spent.
 On a success, the item is infused with the spell.
 On a failure, the spell points are still spent, but the item is not infused with the spell.

 Once complete, the item can be activated to cast the infused spell.
 The infused spell is still bound by your Cast Range, Tether Range, and Spell Duration at the time of infusion, but its Cast Range and Tether Range use the item’s position instead of your position.
 The infused spell always uses the Bond Affinity option applied to it when it was infused.